dozmus/csar/design-docs/query-language/Query Language #1.2.0.md

 ## Problems with the Syntax
 * Cannot represent lambdas
+* Cannot represent goto
 * Cannot represent try-catch blocks
 * Cannot represent enums
 * Cannot represent annotations (definitions and usages)
+* Cannot represent throw (i.e. throwing an exception)
 * Cannot represent type parameters (generics) for classes/interfaces/methods
+* Cannot represent annotations
+* Cannot represent default methods
+* Cannot represent constructors
+* Cannot represent static constructors
+* Cannot represent varargs in method parameters
 * Cannot represent identifiers with generic types, i.e. `List<String>`
+* Cannot have methods which are abstract or strictfp
 * Cannot represent computation/arithmetic (i.e. assignment, and addition)
 * Cannot distinguish extended classes from implemented interfaces (they are treated the same, for simplicity)
 * Cannot search for multiple elements at once, a top-level 'OR' operator would address this.
   However, this conflicts with refactoring because: how do you rename two distinct elements to the same name, and such an action would be indicative of user error.
-  One solution to this is to print an error message and terminate.
+One solution is to print an error message and terminate.

 ## Use Cases
 The use-cases will detail why and how end users might use this tool.